-Additionally, foods listed in subsections S26-3(2), (2A) and (3) of Schedule 26 must also be labelled with the words 'genetically modified', as well as any other additional labelling required by the Schedule, regardless of the presence of novel DNA or novel protein in the foods.
-These foods are considered to have an altered characteristic, such as an altered composition or nutritional profile, when compared to the existing counterpart food that is not produced using gene technology.
+- contains novel DNA or novel protein; or - is listed in subsections S26-3(2), (2A) and (3) (ie, regardless of the presence of novel DNA or novel protein in the foods).
+The foods listed in these subsections are considered to have an altered characteristic, such as an altered composition or nutritional profile, when compared to the existing counterpart food that is not produced using gene technology.